reverbel/seed-phrases-for-stellar/README.md

 ```

-#### 5. Key derivation from a phrase that is both a valid BIP-0039 seed phrase and an Electrum seed
+#### 5. Key derivation from a phrase that is both a BIP-0039 seed phrase and an Electrum seed phrase

 BIP-0039 and Electrum seed phrases are not disjoint sets.
 In the case of a
 phrase that belongs to both sets, `seed-phrase-to-stellar-keys` performs the